Deploying MERN on a VPS: What They Don't Tell You

 The First Login Was Intimidating

-I had no clue where to even start.
+I did not know where to start.

-- Update all the packages (
+- I updated all the packages by using

 Installing All the Things